OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **No need for user registration:**

 The DApp allows users to utilize the system without the need of registering or creating an account.
-All they need to do is just to keep their public key (or alternatively a wallet like Metamask) and communicate it when necessary.
+All they need to do is just to keep their Ethereum wallets(with the browser extension MetaMask) to interact with the DApp.

 * **Vaccine Verification and Issuance:**

-Users can verify their vaccination status only by submitting their PK as just stated.
+Users can verify their vaccination status only by submitting their user identifier, country code and the vaccine code as stated.
 Any other personal data are not required.
 Healthcare providers and authorized entities can issue digital vaccination certificates on the blockchain.

 * **Data Privacy and Security:**

 The DApp employs encryption and private key management techniques to safeguard user data and maintain data privacy.
-Access to vaccination records is strictly controlled, ensuring only authorized users can view and update the data.
+Registering vaccination records is strictly controlled, ensuring only authorized users can.
+Additionally, all the personal data needed for vaccine registration is cryptographically hashed before the registration, which ensures that no personal data is evidently stored in blockchain.

 * **Transaction History:**

 Any node in the network can see and verify any transaction, making the system transparent.
-The transaction history is transparent and verifiable, providing authorities with a comprehensive overview of the requestor’s vaccination history.
+The transaction history is transparent and verifiable, providing authorities with a comprehensive overview of the transactions.